centny/Centny/Articles/How to configure golang develop environment with debug and unit test debug.md

 	```
 2. install *gocode* and *MarGo*

-	*note:the GOPATH must be added to sehll environment.*
+	*note:the GOPATH must be added to sehll environment.see Add Environment for command*

 	```
 go get github.com/nsf/gocode